backstage/backstage/docs/features/search/README.md

   search engine according to my organization's needs, but a sensible default query should be in place so that I am not required to do so.

-#### Backstage Search GA
+#### Backstage Search 1.0

-We will consider Backstage Search to be generally available (GA) when the above use-cases are met, and an ecosystem of search-enabled plugins are available and stable.
+We will consider Backstage Search to be 1.0 when the above use-cases are met, and an ecosystem of search-enabled plugins are available and stable.